 1. Select Your Recipe And Check The Amount On The Lye Calculator

 This is important because the amount of lye differs with the ingredients you are using.
-For instance, if you are using shea butter instead of coconut oil for a particular recipe, you need to check how much lye you will need.
+For instance, if you are using shea butter instead of coconut oil for aloe vera soap recipe, you need to check how much lye you will need.
 The amount of lye decides how hard or soft your soap is.
 You can use this lye calculator.

 2. Gather Your Safety Gear And Ingredients